ctrlplusb/react-jobs/README.md

   if (job.inProgress) {
     //    👆
-    // If the work is still being processed (i.e. the Promise
+    // If the job is still being processed (i.e. the Promise
     // is not yet resolved) then the `job.inProgress` boolean flag
     // value will be set to `true`. return <div>Retrieving...</div>;